-- ultrasound
+- ultrasound of the abdomen

 - blood test to check for increased levels of alpha-fetoprotein (AFP)

 - computer tomography scan (CT)

 - magnetic resonance imaging (MRI)

+- removing a sample of tissue of the liver nodule or mass (biopsy)

-Are there treatments for liver cancer?
+Are there treatments for primary liver cancer (HCC)?

-The treatment of HCC depends on the stage and the speed of tumour growth.
+The treatment of HCC depends on the extent of tumour spread (stage), the speed of tumour growth, and the overall health conditions.
+Staging (determining the stage of tumours) is often done by imaging of the body, including CT scans, MRIs, and bone scans.
 Small primary cancers of the liver are curable.
-Cure rates generally decrease as the tumour size increases.
-Treatment of liver cancer may involve surgery, radiation therapy and chemotherapy or liver transplantation.
+Cure rates generally decrease as the tumour size increases.Treatment of liver cancer may involve surgery, radiation therapy and chemotherapy or liver transplantation.